vegaprotocol/documentation/versioned_docs/version-v0.53/node-operators/migration-guides/upgrade-node.md

 ### 8. Prepare genesis file
 We recommend doing this at the beginning of the upgrade procedure, but this can happen at any point before validators start the network.
 After the genesis is prepared, all the validators must use the same `genesis.json` file.

-To load the checkpoint, find more information in the [restart network guide](../how-to/restart-network.md#load-checkpoint).
+To load the checkpoint, find more information in the [restart network guide (testnet docs)](https://docs.vega.xyz/testnet/node-operators/how-to/restart-network#load-checkpoint).

 1. One of the validators will need to adjust [the genesis file ↗](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) in the [Vega Protocol networks repository ↗](https://github.com/vegaprotocol/networks).
 2. The person responsible for updating genesis needs to create a PR with changes.